 Before You Read

-1. Read the title of the article and write an explanation of what the article is about.
+1. Read the title of the article.
+What do you think the article is about?

 As You Read

 Reading non-fiction text is an important skill.
 This lesson focuses on Common Core State Standards RI.6.3 analyze how an event or idea is introduced and elaborated on in a text; RI.6.2 determine a central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments; and RI.6.10 by the end of the year, students should read and comprehend literacy nonfiction, with scaffolding as needed.
 These important skills are reinforced when students read nonfiction text.